bovine/tsvcut/README.md

 behavior is inspired by the UNIX cut(1) command, but is specifically tailored for the TSV file format.

-All TSV input files are expected to be lines separated by alternating key-value pairs that are separated by tab characters.
+All TSV input files are expected to be lines of alternating key-value pairs that are separated by tab characters.
 The ordering of fields can be vary between lines, as long as consistent field names are used.
 Some lines may include fields that are not present on other